 Roger Conant in New England:

 In 1623, Conant and his wife and son Caleb immigrated on the ship “Ann” from England to Plymouth Colony.
-Conant found that he was uncomfortable with the strict Puritan way of life in Plymouth and moved his family to Nantasket, which is now modern day Hull, on Cape Cod, in 1624.
+Conant found that he was uncomfortable with the strict Puritan way of life in Plymouth and moved his family to Nantasket, which is now modern day Hull in 1624.

 Conant lived in Nantasket for about a year and his second son, Lott, was most likely born there.
 The family lived in a large house that had been built in 1624.